Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 - Bragging rights via the Unbroken seal

-With weapon sunsetting on the horizon, Pinnacle weapons will definitely take a backseat, but they will remain viable for most content except end-game activities.
+With weapon sunsetting on the horizon, Pinnacle weapons have definitely taken a backseat, but they remain viable for the “normal” Crucible (in other words, all PVP game modes except Trials of Osiris and Iron Banner).

-These are the Pinnacle weapons that require a specific Glory rank (among many other steps/requirements):
+These are the Pinnacle weapons that previously required a specific Glory rank to be earned:

 |Fabled||The Recluse, Luna’s Howl|